 - Brush the egg wash (see note) on the surface of both biscotti logs.

-- Bake for 25-30 minutes in a preheated oven until the tops are golden brown and firm to the touch.
+- Bake for 25-30 minutes in a preheated oven until the tops are golden brown and firm.

 - Once the loaves have completely cooled down, place them on a wooden board.
-With a very sharp knife, hold the tip with the palm of one hand, and with the other hand on the handle, make one sharp downward cut at ½ interval.
+With a very sharp knife, hold the tip with the palm of one hand, and with the other hand on the handle, make one sharp downward cut at ½-inch intervals.

 Video